 What’s more, Save the Children helped achieve a 25% decline in child marriage worldwide since 2000, empowering 11 million girls to stay in school or transition to work, deciding for themselves when they’re ready for marriage and motherhood.

-To take action to ensure girls across the globe have equal opportunities to succeed – and lead, sign our petition in support of the Girls LEAD Act.
+To take action to ensure girls across the globe have equal opportunities to succeed – and lead.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add firstname.lastname@example.org to your contact list.